GiyoMoon/mset9-rs/README.md

 [MSET9](https://github.com/zoogie/MSET9) ported to Rust with the goal of easier use (single binary, no need to install Python).

-> This is a WIP, there are no proper releases yet and it currently only works on MacOS.
+> This is a WIP, there are no proper releases yet and it currently only works on Windows and MacOS.

 ## Thanks
 - zoogie for MSET9